 It’s important to set boundaries for yourself.
 At some point, you benefit from looking at the “demon dances” you both suffer through.
 No matter what kind of couple you are, it’s helpful to ask what are the repeating arguments and unresolvable conflicts between you and your partner?
 And what new boundaries can you entertain that might encourage a better outcome?

-Whenever Jill brought it up, he was dismissive, defensive and accused her of being a nag.
+Whenever Jill brought it up, he was dismissive and defensive and accused her of being a nag.

 I asked her if there was a new boundary or bottom line that she could use to convey how unhappy she was.
 So here’s what she said to him:

-If you're going to be late, please call me so I can maintain a family routine for them by having dinner with them.
-I love you, and I'm on your side.
-I won't forget about you.
-You will always have your dinner in the fridge ready to be microwaved when you return home."
+If you’ll be late, please call me so I can maintain a family routine for them by having dinner with them.
+I love you, and I’m on your side.
+I won’t forget about you.
+You will always have your dinner in the fridge ready to be microwaved when you return home.”

-Thomas wasn't happy about the prospect of eating leftovers alone, but more importantly, he felt that Jill's gentle boundary opened up space in his heart where it was easier for him to hear her out and respond non-defensively.
+Thomas wasn’t happy about the prospect of eating leftovers alone.
+Still, more importantly, Jill’s gentle boundary opened up space in his heart, making it easier for him to hear her out and respond non-defensively.
 He used his personal power at the hospital to allow for regular dinners with his family.

 The concept of differentiation…Simultaneously connected and distinctly Different

-Another crucial part of setting boundaries are the related ideas of “you are not me.” and "I am not you."
+Another crucial part of setting boundaries is the related ideas of “you are not me.” and “I am not you.”

 Your partner has their own thoughts and feelings, as do you.
 Differentiation means having a separate stance, possessing the skill to respond with empathy, and not react with defensiveness.

-This also includes respecting each other’s differences particularly when you find them annoying.
-While healthy boundaries in marriage foster healthy relationships, setting boundaries in your relationship provides the opportunity to experience both personal and marital growth.
+This also includes respecting each other’s differences, particularly when you find them annoying.
+While healthy boundaries in marriage foster healthy relationships, setting boundaries in your relationship allows you to experience both personal and marital growth.

 5 Powerful tips for setting marital boundaries